Ultimate St. Clair Shores Real Estate Investing Guide for 2026

 Mortgage Interest Rates

 Purchased mortgage loan notes have an agreed interest rate.
-Your investment return will be impacted by the mortgage interest rate.
-Interest rates impact the plans of both sorts of note investors.
+This is a major component in the returns that you earn.
+Interest rates impact the plans of both kinds of mortgage note investors.

-Note investors should always know the present market interest rates, private and conventional, in potential mortgage note investment markets.
+Note investors should always know the prevailing market mortgage interest rates, private and traditional, in potential investment markets.

 Demographics